JordyKieto/NYC-SAT-Scores-Client/README.md

 * Recharts

 ## Future Updates
-* Detail View should display demographic pie chart initially
+* ~Detail View should display demographic pie chart initially~
-* Detail View should show 3 bar charts of a particular schools SAT scores onClick
+* ~Detail View should show 3 bar charts of a particular schools SAT scores onClick~
-* Create a regression model to predict SAT score from demographic makeup, and visualization
+* Detail View should show percentage for demographics, and score fraction for subject view